Skip to content

 Returns: {"kind": "index_query", "source": str, "results": [{"text": str, "score": float, "metadata": dict}]}.

 Macro op: embed a query → call index_query per source → merge and return top-K results globally.
 The preferred high-level op for RAG retrieval.
+FP-0057 Phase 2a: renamed from recall (clean break — fixes the observed recall/search_actions/memory naming collision; no compat alias).

 {

-"kind": "recall",
+"kind": "semantic_search",

 "query": "How does crash recovery work?",